neumino/neumino.github.io/movies.md

 ### Ant-Man and the Wasp
 *Released on 2018-07-04, vote average 7.2*

-As Scott Lang balances being both a superhero and a father, Hope van Dyne and Dr. Hank Pym present an urgent new mission that finds the Ant-Man fighting alongside the Wasp to uncover secrets from their past.
+As Scott Lang awaits expiration of his term of house detention, Hope van Dyne and Dr. Hank Pym involve him in a scheme to rescue Mrs. van Dyne from the micro-universe into which she has fallen, while two groups of schemers converge on them with intentions of stealing Dr. Pym&#39;s inventions.

 <iframe id="player"
 	type="text/html"